simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 #### ELB Monitoring
 - CloudWatch metrics (perf. metrics)
 - Access logs
+    - can store data where the EC2 instance has been deleted
-- Request tracing (network LB only)
+- Request tracing (application LB only)
 - CloudTrail logs (api call logs)

+#### Monitoring Elasticache
+- *Recommended metrics to monitor*:
+    - CPUUtilization
+    - EngineCPUUtilization
+    - SwapUsage
+    - Evictions
+    - CurrConnections

+- Host level metrics
+    - CPUUtilization	The percentage of CPU utilization for the entire host.
+Because Redis is single-threaded, we recommend you monitor EngineCPUUtilization metric for nodes with 4 or more vCPUs.
+Percent
+    - FreeableMemory	The amount of free memory available on the host.
+This is derived from the RAM, buffers and cache that the OS reports as freeable.
+Bytes
+    - NetworkBytesIn (no. bytes host has read from the network, total).
+    - NetworkBytesOut (no. bytes s sent out on all network interfaces by the instance.
+Bytes
+    - NetworkPacketsIn (no. packets received on all network interfaces by instance.
+Identifies volume of incoming traffic - no. of packets on single instance, total)
+    - NetworkPacketsOut (no. packets sent on all network interfaces by instance.
+Identifies volume of outgoting traffic - no. of packets on single instance, total)
+- Redis
+    - ActiveDefragHits
+    - BytesUsedForCache
+    - CacheHits
+    - CacheMisses
+    - CurrConnections
+    - EngineCPUUtilization
+    - Evictions
+    - NewConnections
+    - Reclaimed
+    - ReplicationBytes
+    - ReplicationLag
+    - SaveInProgress

 ### Perform the steps necessary to remediate based on performance and availability metrics

+## Deployment and Provisioning
+### Identify and execute steps required to provision cloud resources
+### Identify and remediate deployment issues

 ## High Availability
 ### Implement scalability and elasticity based on use case
 ### Recognize and differentiate highly available and resilient environments on AWS

-## Deployment and Provisioning
-### Identify and execute steps required to provision cloud resources
-### Identify and remediate deployment issues

 ## Storage and Data Management
 ### Create and manage data retention